AGranosik/courses/Docker_Kubernetes_Practical_Guide_Udemy/readme.md

 Are read write by default

 ## names volumes
-there are saved even after container shutdown in contrast to annonymous containers if --rm argument is used.
+there are saved even after container removal in contrast to annonymous containers if --rm argument is used or container is removed after shutdown.
 Can be shared acress contianers

 ## bind mounts